Black Miami is Beautiful

 Explore Wynwood’s Vibrant History

 Wynwood stands out as a top destination on any tour, renowned as the graffiti capital of the world.
-Originally a Puerto Rican barrio, it was also home to Roberto Clemente, the iconic leader of the first all-Black Pittsburgh Pirates team to win a World Series.
-Today, Roberto Clemente Park lies near the stylish Edgewater condos overlooking Biscayne Bay.
+Originally a Puerto Rican barrio.
+Pictured is Roberto Clemente park, the iconic leader of the first all-Black Pittsburgh Pirates team to win a World Series.
+You can see how Wynwood lies in the shadows of Edgewater condos on Biscayne Bay.

 Discover Bill Baggs Lighthouse, a National Underground Railroad Monument